NAYOON-Github/test/README.md

 If you find this work useful in your research, please consider citing our paper:

-**"CenterIR: An Imbalance-Aware Deep Regression Framework for EEG-Based Depression Severity Estimation in Older Adults"** (The paper is currently under review.)
+**"CenterIR: An Imbalance-Aware Deep Regression Framework for EEG-Based Depression Severity Estimation in Older Adults"**

+(The paper is currently under-review.)

 ---